Marriage problems happen!

 Times when you don’t even get along for that matter!

-But the question is…when is it time for marriage counseling?
+When is it time for marriage counseling?

 How do you know when your marriage problems mean you should see a marriage counselor?